aureylz/python_courses_airbus/python/03_python-advanced/02_modules/README.md

 python3 main.py
 ```

-❓What are the differences ? <br>
+❓ What are the differences ? <br>
-❓How do you explain the different behaviours ?
+❓ How do you explain the different behaviours ?

-### step5 - For the braves 💪
+## step5 - For the braves 💪
 1. Create a module called ```sys```
 2. Create a function ```getprofile```.
 This function should return a constant of your choice.
 3. Create a function ```gettemperature```.
 This function should return "100 degrees".